himan-k/CodePath/README.md

 - [x] Advanced: Replace Filter Settings Activity with a lightweight modal overlay
 - [x] Advanced: Improve the user interface and experiment with image assets and/or styling and coloring
 - [x] Bonus: Use the StaggeredGridView to display improve the grid of image results
-- [ ] Bonus: User can zoom or pan images displayed in full-screen detail view
+- [X] Bonus: User can zoom or pan images displayed in full-screen detail view (late checkin)

 Walkthrough of all user stories: